krille-chan/powerchat/README.md

 ##### Example 2: Connect to your server:

-You need to know the bosh ore websocket address from your server.
+You need to know the bosh or websocket address from your server.
 ```
 XMPP.connect ( {
     connection: "wss://example.com/websocket",    // Your bosh / websocket connection